 With console gaming, wireless is indeed the way.
 Luckily, Xbox’s wireless headset has a six-meter range that lets you sit back and lounge on the couch with your friends.
 Perfect for gaming, this set of cans delivers booming, distortion-free bass and phenomenal audio performance, especially for that affordable price.

 Adding to its value are clever design decisions and a small trove of features like the clever auto-mute feature on the mic and customizable EQ.
 The fact that it comes with ultra-soft ear cups and a reasonable clamping force makes it perfect for long gaming sessions.
 This is the best wireless gaming headset for you if you’re an Xbox Series X or Series S gamer.
 You might not be impressed by its plain design, but there’s no doubt you’ll be blown away by its performance.

-Read the full review: Xbox Wireless Headset
+Read our full Xbox Wireless Headset review

-There’s also a lot more to love here beyond the RGB.
-The unique angular ear cups and removable suspension strap headband are a breath of fresh air, while their ultra-lightweight design and soft earpads make them extremely comfortable to wear for long periods.
+There’s a lot to love here beyond the RGB.
+The unique angular ear cups and removable suspension strap headband are a breath of fresh air, while their ultra-lightweight design and soft earpads make them comfortable to wear for long periods.
 Finally, the sound quality, while not audiophile, is surprisingly good, touting the DTS Headphone:X 2.0 surround sound feature and Discord-certified audio.

 As a bonus, the mic has BLUE VO!CE filters integration so you can fine-tune how you sound to others, and fun accessories are on hand.